DelroyGayle/VariousAlgorithms/Sorting/README.md

 Note: Quicksort can be converted to an iterative version with the help of an auxiliary stack
 Reference: https://www.geeksforgeeks.org/quick-sort/

+# Radix Sort

+In computer science, radix sort is a non-comparative sorting algorithm.
+It avoids comparison by creating and distributing elements into buckets according to their radix.
+For elements with more than one significant digit, this bucketing process is repeated for each digit, while preserving the ordering of the prior step, until all digits have been considered.
+For this reason, radix sort has also been called bucket sort and digital sort.

+Radix sort can be applied to data that can be sorted lexicographically, be they integers, words, punch cards, playing cards, or the mail.

+## Digit Order

+Radix sorts can be implemented to start at either the most significant digit (MSD) or least significant digit (LSD).
+For example, with 1234, one could start with 1 (MSD) or 4 (LSD).

+LSD radix sorts typically use the following sorting order: short keys come before longer keys, and then keys of the same length are sorted lexicographically.
+This coincides with the normal order of integer representations, like the sequence [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11].
+LSD sorts are generally stable sorts.

 # Selection Sort